Adlai Stevenson II: Governor of Illinois (1949–1953)

 In 1948, Stevenson was chosen by Jacob Arvey, leader of the powerful Chicago Democratic political organization, to be the Democratic candidate in the Illinois gubernatorial race against the incumbent Republican, Dwight H. Green.
 In an upset, Stevenson defeated Green by 572,067 votes, a record margin in Illinois gubernatorial elections.
-President Truman carried Illinois by only 33,612 votes against his Republican opponent, Thomas E. Dewey, leading a biographer to write that "Clearly, Adlai had carried the President in with him."
+This was significant because the Democrat Harry S. TrumanPresident Truman only won in Illinois by only 33,612 votes against his Republican opponent, New York Governor Thomas E. Dewey, leading a biographer to write that "Clearly, Adlai had carried the President in with him."
 Paul Douglas, a University of Chicago professor of economics, was elected senator on the same ticket.

 Principal among Stevenson's achievements as Illinois governor were reforming the state police by removing political considerations from hiring practices and instituting a merit system for employment and promotion, cracking down on illegal gambling, and improving the state highways.
 He sought, with mixed success, to cleanse the Illinois state government of corruption; in one instance he fired the warden of the state penitentiary for overcrowding, political corruption, and incompetence that had left the prisoners on the verge of revolt, and in another instance Stevenson fired the superintendent of an institution for alcoholics when he learned that the superintendent, after receiving bribes from local tavern owners, was allowing the patients to buy drinks at local bars.
 Two of Stevenson's major initiatives as governor were a proposal to create a constitutional convention (called "con-con") to reform and improve the Illinois state constitution, and several crime bills that would have provided new resources and methods to fight criminal activities in Illinois.
 Most of the crime bills and con-con failed to pass the state legislature, much to Stevenson's chagrin.
 However, Stevenson agreed to support a Republican alternative to con-con called "Gateway", it passed the legislature and was approved by Illinois voters in a 1950 referendum.
 Stevenson's push for an improved state constitution "began the process of constitutional change...and in 1969, four years after his death, the goal was achieved.
 It was perhaps his most important achievement as governor."
 The new constitution had the effect of removing the structural limitations on the growth of government in the state.